 - Data Source / Population and Results

-Should lead with a statement regarding the data source and study population.
+Lead with a statement regarding the data source and study population.
 For example, “We identified 20,000 patients who underwent a colectomy from the 2011–2012 ACS NSQIP Participant Use Data File (PUF).”
-Methods should not be directly included on the poster, though again the data source and study population should briefly be described in the Results section.
+Methods should not be directly included on the poster, however, the data source and study population should briefly be described in the Results section.
 Individuals interested in more detail from the Methods section can access the full abstract on the ABA mobile app.

 - Image / Figure